Special Weather Statement issued for Central La Paz, Parker Valley by NWS - News Break

 Special Weather Statement issued for Central La Paz, Parker Valley by NWS

-Effective: 2021-06-23 09:00:00 PDT Expires: 2021-06-23 16:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central La Paz; Parker Valley SIGNIFICANT WEATHER ADVISORY FOR CENTRAL LA PAZ COUNTY UNTIL 400 PM MST At 317 PM MST, Doppler radar was tracking a strong thunderstorm near Quartzsite, or 27 miles south of Parker, moving northeast at 25 mph.
-Winds in excess of 40 mph will be possible with this storm, which may also generate blowing dust.
+Effective: 2021-06-23 09:00:00 PDT Expires: 2021-06-23 15:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central La Paz; Parker Valley SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL LA PAZ COUNTY UNTIL 315 PM MST At 239 PM MST, Doppler radar was tracking a strong thunderstorm near Quartzsite, or 30 miles south of Parker, moving northeast at 25 mph.
+Winds in excess of 40 mph will be possible with this storm which may generate blowing dust.
 Locations impacted include Quartzsite.
-This includes the following highways AZ Interstate 10 between mile markers 6 and 25.
-AZ Route 72 between mile markers 31 and 34.
-AZ Route 95 between mile markers 97 and 128.alerts.weather.gov
+This includes the following highways AZ Interstate 10 between mile markers 9 and 24.
+AZ Route 95 between mile markers 97 and 127.alerts.weather.gov